-Iranian arrested for allegedly trying to smuggle hundreds of kilos of heroin into United States
+Iranian arrested for allegedly trying to smuggle hundreds of kilos of heroin into US

 He allegedly sent a video of his drug manufacturing facility to a confidential source for the DEA